andrewtheguy/csv-filter/README.md

-# electron
+# CSV Filter

-An Electron application with React and TypeScript
+An Electron application with React and TypeScript for filtering CSV data

 ## Recommended IDE Setup